 According to Stoorvogel, Rambus Token Gateway can help address the above-mentioned challenges by allowing banks to more easily manage tokenization activity for ‘OEM Pay’ mobile wallets with a single software platform.

 “The Token Gateway simplifies and consolidates integration with the multiple token service providers (TSPs) operated by third-parties, such as international and domestic payment schemes,” he explains.

-“Moreover, Rambus Bell ID constantly aligns its Token Gateway with the latest credit and debit schemes.
+“Moreover, Rambus constantly aligns its Token Gateway with the latest credit and debit schemes.
 This helps avoid the complex and time consuming process of monitoring specification updates from the schemes and manually managing the update process – making the tokenization lifecycle management significantly easier and cheaper.”

 The Token Gateway, says Stoorvogel, also allows issuers to tailor the solution to their specific needs.

 “In addition to a lifecycle management module, which is fundamental to the platform, banks can choose from various optional modules.
 For example, a card asset module facilitates the personalization and branding of digital cards, while a token vault mirror is available to maintain a log of tokenized data in-house.
 This permits banks to check a transaction without having to contact the relevant scheme TSP.”